Nancy Muñoz: New Jersey Assembly

 Muñoz's husband, a New Jersey General Assemblyman, died at the age of 61 from complications from a ruptured aortic aneurysm on March 30, 2009.

 In April 2009, Nancy Muñoz received the backing of the Union County Republican Party in her efforts to take over her late husband's seat in the legislature.

 Long Hill Township Mayor George Vitureira and Long Hill School Board member Bruce Meringolo also sought the seat; Vitureira was backed by Morris County GOP chairman John Sette.
 The Republican Party held a special convention in Mountainside on April 27 to determine who would take over the seat; Muñoz won with 174 votes, while Meringolo received 34 votes and Vitureira received 16.
 She was sworn into the legislature on May 21; she was assigned to serve on the Health and Senior Services Committee and the Human Services Committee, taking committee seats previously held by her husband.
-Muñoz took her first steps towards being elected in her own right on June 2, 2009, when she defeated Meringolo and Vitureira in the Republican primary; she subsequently won the general election and has been re-elected to two-year terms since then.
+Muñoz took her first steps towards being elected in her own right on June 2, 2009, when she defeated Meringolo and Vitureira in the Republican primary; she won the 2009 general election and full terms in each subsequent general election until 2025.